 Qu.
 In the Referendum in 2016 on whether Britain should remain in or leave the European Union, which way did you vote, or did you not vote?
 February 2020.
+Source: More in Common 2020.

-Figure 4.11.
 Brexit identity versus party identity

 Underscoring just how much Brexit became an issue of identity, Britons attach much more importance and pride to being a Leaver or Remainer than to their party affiliation